 One of those deliciously ice-cream like recipes, but without the need for an ice-cream maker.
 It kills me when I see all these mouth-watering recipes for ice-cream that require an ice-cream maker halfway down the page.
 This one is super easy – just mix the ingredients and chuck them all into the freezer.
 It is an incredibly refreshing dessert, and is nice and light – meaning it goes down easy once people have already eaten a big meal.
-It’s not overly sweet, and is easily garnished with fresh fruit and the like, so makes it seem not as unhealthy… Perfect summer treat, just double the mixture if you want to feed a dinner party’s worth (about 10 people).
+It’s not overly sweet, and is easily garnished with fresh fruit and the like, so makes it feel not as unhealthy.
+It really is a perfect summer treat, just double the mixture if you want to feed a dinner party’s worth (about 10 people).
 You can either make it as one layer by using a cake tin, or do what I did and use two pie dishes and then layer them on top of each other.

 - 2 egg whites

 - pinch salt

 - 300 ml cream

 - 1 T lemon zest (approximately 3 lemons)